 I am not very familiar with how vaccination protocol goes for this vaccine but I believe you can find more info at Red Rock Biologics, Rattlesnake Vaccines.

 You might want to try rattlesnake aversion classes instead.
 You need to be mentally prepared for these classes.
 They are not screwing around.
 The dogs are equipped with shock collars set to full strength (or as high as it can go without causing lasting physical effects to the dog) and put in a room with snakes that have had their venom glands removed.
 Every time the dogs go near a snake, they get zapped.
 The goal is for you to be able to call your dog from the other side of a snake and see your dog give the snake a wide berth while coming to you.
 Let’s be honest.
 This can traumatize your dog, especially if it’s suddenly getting shocked every time it wants to come over and it doesn’t realize that the snake is the key factor that results in the pain.

 I did get an idea from hearing about these classes.
 If your dog has extremely high prey drive for chickens and you own chickens, you can do a modified version of this training without traumatizing your dog.
-For one, the factor is going to be really obvious when it gets shocked for running at chickens with extra crispy KFC in mind so it shouldn’t affect your dog’s recall/come-when-called skills at all.
+For one, the factor is going to be really obvious when it gets shocked for running at chickens of its own accord, so the experience shouldn’t affect your dog’s recall skills at all.
 It might be traumatized towards chickens but it won’t be traumatized towards you.
 I’m not saying you have to do this but it’s an option to keep in mind when you feel desperate.
-Would you rather send your dog to a shelter because you can’t stop it from killing your girls and try not to imagine its misery leading to euthanasia OR would you rather shock your dog a number of times and be able to keep it in your own home?

 All you need to know about this vaccine is that it is not recommended.
 It used to be core and now it is not.